 The Companies Law does not provide shareholders with any right to requisition a general meeting, nor any right to put any proposal before a general meeting.
 However, these rights may be provided in a company's articles of association.
-Our post-offering articles of association allow our shareholders holding in aggregate not less than one-tenth of all votes attaching to the issued and outstanding shares of our company entitled to vote at general meetings to requisition an extraordinary general meeting of our shareholders, in which case our board is obliged to convene an extraordinary general meeting and to put the resolutions so requisitioned to a vote at such meeting.
+Our post-offering articles of association allow our shareholders holding in aggregate not less than [one-third] of all votes attaching to the outstanding shares of our company entitled to vote at general meeting and to put the resolutions so requisitioned to a vote at such meeting.
 Other than this right to requisition a shareholders' meeting, our post-offering articles of association do not provide our shareholders with any other right to put proposals before annual general meetings or extraordinary general meetings.
 As an exempted Cayman Islands company, we are not obliged by law to call shareholders' annual general meetings.